oschulz/swmod/README.md

 Any directory structure of the form

-    MODULE_NAME/`hostspec`/MODULE_VERSION
+    MODULE_NAME/`swmod hostspec`/MODULE_VERSION

 that looks like a binary software installation (there's a `bin` or `lib` directory or an `swmod.deps` file, etc.) can be used as an swmod software module.

-The output of the `hostspec` command (part of swmod) is a system specific string, e.g. "linux-ubuntu-12.04-x86_64", to support heterogeneous computing environments.
+The output of the `swmod hostspec` command (part of swmod) is a system specific string, e.g. "linux-ubuntu-12.04-x86_64", to support heterogeneous computing environments.
 You can override it with the environment variable `$SWMOD_HOSTSPEC`.

 swmod looks for modules in all directories listed in the (colon-separated)